asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

     }
 ```

-I am not sure what this was supposed to accomplish, to be honest; and commenting it out, amusingly, progresses the game and resolves that move, until move 50 when it crashes.
+I am not sure what this was supposed to accomplish, to be honest; and commenting it out, amusingly, progresses the game and resolves that move, until move 50 when it crashes, but with wrong color distribution in the meantime.

-The crash this time happens right at a capture where the played Tile has no liberties left, and it connects to both an enemy group and a friedly group.
 The assert that fails right before that loop:

 ```odin
     // == go over surrounding enemy groups to see if they're dead.